parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![On the Contoso Sports League webpage, Today\'s offers display: Baseball socks, Road bike, and baseball mitt.](media/image121.png "Contoso Sports League webpage")

-    > **Note**: The page may be cached, if Today's Offers are not displayed, you can try re-publishing the e-commerce app service from Visual Studio (Contoso.Apps.SportsLeague.Web).
+    > **Note**: The page may be cached, if Today's Offers are not displayed, **you may need to re-publish the e-commerce app service from Visual Studio (Contoso.Apps.SportsLeague.Web)**.

 4. Submit several test orders to ensure all pieces of the site are functional. **Accept the default data during the payment processing.**

     ![On the Contoso Sports League webpage, the message Order Completed displays.](media/image122.png "Contoso Sports League webpage")

-> **Note**: If you are still experiencing CORS errors, ensure the URLs to the Web App in Azure local host are exact.
+> **Note**: If you are still experiencing CORS errors, review that all URLs in the application configuration resource are correct and are using SSL.

 ## Exercise 8: Identity and Security